 Each surgical procedure takes between 15-20 minutes to complete.
 In Open Release and Arthroscopic surgeries you will be put under using general anaesthesia.
 For all three of the above procedures, numbing medication will be injected into your elbow to temporarily block pain signals.
 A compression tourniquet or adrenaline injection is used to reduce swelling of the elbow during surgery.
 After the surgery you will be monitored and most likely released the same day.
 Out-patient (same day) surgery is common for all Tennis elbow procedures.

 Your doctor will recommend the surgical procedure that best fits your situation based on the severity of your Tennis Elbow and their experience with successful techniques.
-Whichever surgery is used, you will have to undergo physical therapy and conservative elbow treatment therapies after the operation.
+Whichever surgery is used, you will have to undergo PT and conservative elbow treatments after the operation.
 Your physician should provide you with a rehabilitation program that will begin a few days or weeks after your surgery.
 Healing time and recovery will depend on the severity of your injury before surgery, the type of surgery performed, your age, and your overall health.

-It is important that you consider most physicians will have already encouraged you to commit to trying conservative therapies before even turning to surgery.
+It is important that you consider most physicians will have already encouraged you to commit to trying conservative treatments before even turning to surgery.
 Surgery is not a quick fix option.
-Unless your physician determines you require surgery, conservative therapies using a combination of deep tissue heat and localized blood circulation boost therapies (such as the Elbow T•Shellz Wrap®) will help you to achieve positive results faster.
+Unless your physician determines you require surgery, conservative treatments using a combination of cold treatments and localized blood circulation boost treatments (such as the Elbow T•Shellz Wrap®) will help you to achieve positive results faster.
 If you have found the T•Shellz Wrap® does not aid in your elbow recovery, know that we offer a 60 day full money back return option.
 This means that we guarantee the Elbow T•Shellz Wrap® will help you!

 Most cases of tennis elbow respond well to conservative treatments, however, surgery will be needed in some cases.
 Being presented with a recommendation for surgery is certainly a scary thought for most.
 The Internet provides a wealth of information and details on the surgery itself, but it can be a challenge to find quality information on if you need surgery and what to do to speed recovery after the surgery.
 This is why we are here!